Open Menu Close Menu Open Search Close Search

 CAFE, the University Chaplaincy's Pre-Orientation Program

 Coming to a new campus can be both exciting and overwhelming.
 The CAFE Pre-Orientation program smooths the transition to college by connecting first-year and current students who have a shared passion for understanding and creating change in ourselves and communities.
+CAFE seeks incoming student participants from diverse religious, non-religious, spiritual and ethical identities.
+All are welcome.

 The CAFE Pre-Orientation Program was first offered in August 2009, and was offered in summers 2010 and 2011.
 It resumed in August 2015.
+CAFE is currently paused for the 2024 Pre-Orientation year, and will not be running in summer 2024.

-You can email CAFE@Tufts.edu with any questions!
+You can email CAFE@Tufts.edu with any questions.

 Photos from CAFE 2022